mnecas/python-honeypot/README.md

 ## Run

-By default the honepot runs on proper ports in dev version it run with prefix of 80 so for example the ssh honeypot is opened on port 8022.
+By default the honeypot runs on proper ports.
+In the dev version it runs with prefix of 80 so for example the ssh honeypot is opened on port 8022.
 `cd honeypot/`
 `python3 honeypot.py --prod`